igal-abachi-dev/nextjs-react-tsx-scss-nginx-wordpress/README.md

 or on best managed wordpress hosting: kinsta [30$/month]

-(better then wp-engine, cloudways(vultr) , costs more but very optimized & simple to manage)
+(better then wp-engine, cloudways(vultr 6$) , costs more but very optimized & simple to manage)

+but vultr hfc[24$/month] outperforms kinsta[might be used with cloudways] which need to be configured carefully and optimally

 so best to put wordpress rest api on kista , and next.js UI on now.sh

 then:
 [use elementor json from wordpress api,in widget translator to html on static site]